JenniferShola/JenniferShola.github.io/_pages/about.md

 title: "About"
 ---

-Shola Oyedele is an Open AI Scholar.
-Prior to her current role, Shola worked as a Senior Software Engineer at IBM in the Global Business Services unit, which means that instead of working on a product, she worked on projects where IBM works in partnership with clients IBM consults for.
-She consults for large enterprise clients to help them rebuild or innovate their technology, focusing on artificial intelligence and machine learning.
-She also worked as a Software Engineer at Walker & Company (acquired by Proctor and Gamble) and Intuit.
+Shola Oyedele is a Scholar at Open AI.
+Prior to her current role, Shola worked as a Senior Software Engineer at IBM, where she worked in partnership with technology clients.
+Shola consulted for large enterprise clients to establish data lakes and develop machine learning tools to improve the bottom line of the business.

-Shola holds a BS in Science, Technology & Society from Stanford University and is pursuing her Master's in Computer Science at Georgia Institute of Technology.
+Shola also worked as a Software Engineer at Walker & Company (acquired by Proctor and Gamble) and Intuit.
+Shola holds a BS in Science, Technology & Society (Computer Science concentration) from Stanford University.